 iMovR's innovation of the SteadyType keyboard tray finally sets the ideal ergonomics for all three modalities: sitting, standing and walking, in this rock solid, top-of-the-line electric desk.
 With the special angles and overall stability achieved by embedded the keyboard tray into the desktop user productivity soars.
 The bottom line is faster and more accurate typing, and greater comfort due to the improved ergonomics as compared to conventional desks and trays.
 For treadmill deskers the additional ergonomic benefit of eliminating "palm anchoring" stresses means faster typing at higher walking speeds and a healthier workstation setup overall.
 The Everest is the ultimate desk, a clean-sheet ergonomic design specifically for standing and treadmill deskers, not just for when sitting.

-The Elite desk is made to order and shipped in 5-7 business days.
-Add up to 5 business days for freight to any destination in the continental US.
+Your customized desk ships within 5-7 days of order.
+Add up to 5 business days for freight delivery anywhere in the continental US.

 iMovR offers an unparalleled warranty, reflecting their confidence in the all-American manufacturing quality of this desk: Lifetime on steel frame, 10 years on moving parts, 10 years on electronics, and 5 years on tabletop.